 - Design Your Own Wine Labels: Unleash your inner creativity and design your very own wine label.

-Aaron Gratch, , Winemaker and Andreas Tasting Room Manager at Cellar Beast Winehouse, combines a deep, rich legacy of Italian winemaking tradition along with high-tech abilities acquired while gaining a certified Level III Sommelier from the Wine School of Philadelphia.
-Thus far, Aaron's tastings have provided an expansive yet approachable introduction to the world of wines via his deep knowledge of wine varietals, terroir, and global wine regions.
+Aaron Gratch, who leads wine tasting sessions as Winemaker and Andreas Tasting Room Manager at Cellar Beast Winehouse, combines traditional Italian winemaking heritage with modern expertise gained through his Level III Sommelier certification from the Wine School of Philadelphia.
+His guided tastings provide comprehensive yet accessible wine tasting tips for connoisseurs and beginners alike, drawing from his extensive knowledge of varietals, terroir, and worldwide wine regions.